-The increase in p66Shc gene expression in this study was not significant.
-However, further analysis of the research showed that the p66Shc gene expression in the blood was 3.6 times higher in diabetics compared to healthy individuals, and in urine, this difference was 1.48 times greater under the same comparison.
-This suggests that in as number of patients increases, a significant increase in this gene expression would be seen.
+The increase in p66Shc gene expression was not significant.
+However, looking at our results from a different analysis, we found that the p66Shc gene expression in the blood was 3.6 times higher in diabetics compared to healthy individuals, in urine, this difference was 1.48 times greater under the same comparison.
+This could suggest that in a condition with a higher number of patients, we would see a significant increase in this gene expression.
 The study of p66Shc gene expression in diabetic patients without diagnosed kidney injury had not been explored, at least to our knowledge.

-The data of this study showed that all diabetic patients had high glucose and glycated hemoglobin levels, adequately supporting the purpose of this research.
-At the same time, classic markers of the onset of kidney disease, creatinine, proteinuria, and microalbuminuria were evaluated, and GFR was calculated.
-In all these measurements, it was observed that the patients did not have kidney disease prior to the evaluations.
+Our data showed that all diabetic patients had high levels of glycemia and glycated hemoglobin, adequately characterizing the state we wanted to investigate.
+In parallel to this, we carried out an evaluation of classic markers of kidney disease onset, creatinine, proteinuria, microalbuminuria and the calculation of GFR, in all these measurements we observed that our patients did not have kidney disease prior to the evaluations.

-As known, cystatin C is a current and accurate marker of the assessment of initial renal function loss, as it is freely filtered by the glomerulus and subsequently reabsorbed in the proximal tubule.
-So, the serum cystatin C levels reflect glomerular filtration- its increase in serum means a reduction in GFR.
-The patients in this study did not show any increase in the measurement of this marker, confirming that the diabetic group did not have nephropathy.
+As is known, cystatin C is a current and accurate marker for the assessment of initial renal function loss, as it is freely filtered by the glomerulus and subsequently reabsorbed in the proximal tubule, so its determination in serum reflects glomerular filtration, and its increase in serum means a reduction in GFR.18 Our patients did not show an increase in the measurement of this marker, confirming that our diabetic group did not have nephropathy.

-The participants with T2DM did not show an increase in Hcy measurements, which indicated the absence of endothelial injury.
-In this study, there was a subtle alteration in p66Shc gene expression, without significant changes in Hcy levels.
+The participants with T2DM did not show an increase in Hcy measurements, which evidenced the absence of endothelial injury.
+In our study there was a subtle alteration in p66Shc gene expression, without significant changes in Hcy levels.
 The relationship between p66Shc overexpression and increased Hcy levels has been previously described in patients with confirmed endothelial dysfunction.
-The main cause of this relationship is closely linked to DNA methylation, promoted by p66Shc.
-Our data suggest that the increase in p66Shc expression is the mechanism responsible for the initiation of the deregulation of Hcy synthesis.
+The main cause of this relationship is closely linked to DNA methylation, promoted by p66Shc.^{19, 20} Our data suggest the increase in p66Shc expression is the mechanism responsible for the initiation of deregulation of Hcy synthesis.
 We believe that the consolidation of the overexpression of this gene increases DNA methylation and causes, in later stages of T2DM, irreversible endothelial changes, followed by kidney damage.
-On the other hand, when there are high levels of the Hcy precursor, S-Adenosilhomocysteine (SAH), there is an increase in the production of ROS and in the expression of p66Shc in endothelial cells, that is, there is self-regulation between the expulsion of this gene and the increase in Hcy.
+On the other hand, when there are high levels of the Hcy precursor, S-Adenosilhomocysteine (SAH), there is an increase in the production of ROS and in the expression of p66Shc in endothelial cells, that is, there is self-regulation between the expulsion of this gene and the increase in Hcy.21